lucidworks/searchhub/README.md

 # Lucidworks Search Hub

   Search Hub is an application built on top of [Lucidworks Fusion](http://www.lucidworks.com/products/fusion).
   It is designed to be a showcase of Fusion's search, machine learning and analytical capability as well as act as a community service for a large number of Apache Software Foundation projects.
+It is the basis of several talks
-A production version of this software is hosted at FILL ME IN.
+    by Lucidworks employees (e.g. http://www.slideshare.net/lucidworks/data-science-with-solr-and-spark).
+A production version of this software hosted by [Lucidworks](http://www.lucidworks.com) will be available soon.

    Search Hub contains all you need to download and run your own community search site.
 It comes with prebuilt definitions to crawl a large number of ASF projects, including their mailing lists, websites, wikis, JIRAs and Github repositories.
 These prebuilt definitions may also serve as templates for adding additional projects.
 The project